Event Centre:

 Under 20 years 45,000 metres

-The event, held under TRA UK:athletics rules, takes place at low altitude (below 150 m, 500') but autumn, potentially under wintery conditions.
-Competitors should be aware of the danger of hypothermia, and are advised to carry or wear a waterproof top (cagoule, etc) and adequate clothing.
-The Organiser reserves the right to alter the course in the light of conditions on the day.
-The Organiser and Rotherham Harriers and Athletics Club cannot be held responsible for any loss or injury arising from participation in this event.
+Safety: As important as for the individual.
+The event, licensed by the TRA (Trail Runners Association) and held under UK Athletics Rules, takes place at low altitude (below 150 m, 500') but in autumn, potentially in wintery conditions.
+Competitors should be aware of danger hypothermia, and are advised to carry or wear a waterproof top (cagoule, etc) adequate clothing.
+Relay team members are expected to look out for their team mates.
+Teams must register on day.
+The Organiser reserves right alter course light conditions day.
+The Organiser and Rotherham Harriers Athletics Club cannot responsible for any loss injury arising participation this event.
+It is the team's responsibility to hand in the RaceTek device at the Finish.
+There is a charge (around £30) for failure to return the RaceTek device.

-Short name: https://tinyurl.com/RoundRothEntries
+Short name: https://bit.ly/RoundRothEntries